thenativeweb/tailwind/README.md

 The parameters have the following meaning:

-- The `port` value defines the endpoint of the API.
+- The `port` value defines the endpoint of the status API.
-- The `corsOrigin` value can be a string or an array of strings and / or regular expressions containing the domains you want to allow to access your API.
+- The `corsOrigin` value can be a string or an array of strings and / or regular expressions containing the domains you want to allow to access your status API.
 If you want your API to be accessible from everywhere, set this value to `*`.

 ### Handling messages